 The triggers of eczematous cheilitis flare-ups can be endogenous and exogenous.

-Firstly, endogenous causes result from internal problems that you have which can usually improve through some lifestyle changes.
+Firstly, an endogenous cause results from inherent characteristic of the person (internal problems) that you have which can usually improve through some lifestyle changes.
 Here is a list of possible causes:

 - Hormone changes